hirefire/logdrain.proxy/README.md

 ## HireFire Logdrain Proxy

-HireFire Logdrain Proxy ("Proxy") is a service for [HireFire] that intercepts log data from the Heroku Logplex ("Logplex") and filters out all of the irrelevant lines, and only proxies the relevant ones to the HireFire Logdrain ("Logdrain").
+HireFire Logdrain Proxy (referred to as "Proxy") is a service for [HireFire] that intercepts log data from Heroku Logplex ("Logplex") and filters out irrelevant lines, proxying only the relevant ones to the HireFire Logdrain ("Logdrain").

-The goal of the Proxy is to improve the privacy/security of our customers by allowing them to host the service on their own Heroku account.
-With the Proxy in place the Logdrain only receives log data it actually needs to perform scaling operations.
-All irrelevant log lines are discarded at the Proxy, never leaving your Heroku account.
+The goal of the Proxy is to enhance the privacy and security of customers by allowing them to host the service on their own Heroku account.
+With the Proxy in place, the Logdrain receives only the necessary log data for scaling operations, while all other log lines are discarded within your Heroku account.

-Rather than using the default setup:
+Instead of using the default setup:

 ```text
 +---------------------------+            +--------------------------+